 - i) Strategic stakes in entities held as part of growth initiatives and/or in support of business operations; and - ii) Investments held for yield and/or long-term capital gains.

-The Group's and CIMB Islamic Bank's banking book equity investments are classified and measured in accordance with Financial Reporting Standards and are categorised as financial investments available-for-sale in the 2017 financial statements.
+The Group's and CIMB Islamic Bank's banking book equity investments are measured at fair value in accordance with Malaysian Financial Reporting Standards.